 Simple wooden poles rendered into the walls give you somewhere to hang your clothes and reed baskets provide additional storage space.
 The small tadlakt shower rooms have a similarly organic, homespun feel: sinks set into simple pole frames, screed floors and shower gel and shampoo in a small woven basket.
 Best of all though, you can slip out of your walking boots and into a pair of the cosy babouches that Jacqueline has placed in all of the bedrooms.

 Even if you’re here during the winter months, when temperatures can plummet at night, you won’t be cold.
 Each room has its own open hearth, there are thick Berber blankets on the beds, cosy fleece dressing gowns and you’ll have a hot water bottle delivered last thing.

 Douar Samra’s kitchen is the real heart of Jacqueline’s home.
-Whenever you pass by you’ll be greeted with a waft of spices being used for your next meal, and a smile from Rachida and her team of helpers.This is the place to try out a few words of Berber or French and, if you’re interested, to be talked through what goes into traditional Berber cuisine.
+Whenever you pass by you’ll be greeted with a waft of spices being used for your next meal.This is the place to try out a few words of Berber or French and, if you’re interested, to be talked through what goes into traditional Berber cuisine.